aurelia/aurelia/docs/user-docs/router-lite/getting-started.md

 # Getting started

 {% hint style="info" %}
-Please note that in Aurelia2 there are two routers, namely [`@aurelia/router`](../router/README.md) and `@aurelia/router-lite` (this one).
-As the name suggests the second one is smaller in size, supports only configured routing, and does not support direct routing, as facilitated by `@aurelia/router`.
+Please note that in Aurelia2 there are two routers, namely [`@aurelia/router`](../routing/getting-started.md) and `@aurelia/router-lite` (this one).
+The second one is smaller in size, supports only configured routing, and does not support direct routing, as facilitated by `@aurelia/router`.
 Choose your router depending on your need.
 {% endhint %}

 Routing with Aurelia feels like a natural part of the framework.
 It can easily be implemented into your applications in a way that feels familiar if you have worked with other frameworks and library routers.

 {% hint style="warning" %}
 The following getting started guide assumes you have an Aurelia application already created.
-If not, [consult our Quick Start](../../getting-started/quick-install-guide.md) to get Aurelia installed in minutes.
+If not, [consult our Quick Start](../getting-started/quick-install-guide.md) to get Aurelia installed in minutes.
 {% endhint %}

 Here is a basic example of routing in an Aurelia application using `router-lite`.